nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - 2a.
 The list is empty.

   - 2a1.
-Coydir shows an error message
+Coydir shows an error message.

     Use case ends.

 - 3a.
 The given index is invalid.

   - 3a1.
 Coydir shows an error message.

     Use case resumes at step 2.

+- 3b.
+The edited fields from the user is not in the correct format.

+  - 3b1.
+Coydir shows an error message informing user which field has invalid input and why it is invalid.

+    Use case resumes at step 2.

+- 3c.
+Fields are empty.

+  - 3c1.
+Coydir shows an error message .

+    Use case resumes at step 2.

-**Use case: Find details of a person**
+**Use case: UC03 - Find details of a person**

 **MSS**

-1. User requests to find details of specific person
+1. User requests to find all employees of a certain query (Name, Department, Position).
-2. Coydir shows the details of person specific person
+2. Coydir shows a list of all employees adhering to the query made.

    Use case ends.

 **Extensions**

 - 2a.
-There is no such person in the list
+The query is empty.

   - 2a1.
-Coydir shows an error message
+Coydir shows an error message.

     Use case ends.

+- 2b.
+The fields in the query are not in the correct format.

+  - 2b1.
+Coydir shows error message informing user which field has invalid input and why it is invalid.

+  Use case ends.

-**Use case: View details of a person**
+**Use case: UC04 - View details of a person**

 **MSS**

+1. User requests to list persons.
+2. Coydir shows a list of persons.
-1. User request to view details of a specific person in the list
+3. User request to view details of a specific person in the list.
-2. Coydir shows the details of the specific person
+4. Coydir shows the details of the specific person.

    Use case ends.

 **Extensions**

+- 2a.
+The list is empty.

+    - 2a1.
+Coydir shows an error message.

+      Use case ends.

-- 1a.
+- 4a.
 The given index is invalid.

-  - 1a1.
+  - 4a1.
 Coydir shows an error message.

     Use case ends.

-_{More to be added}_
+**Use case: UC05 - Batch-Add multiple employees**

+Preconditions: `.csv` file with the data you want to import needs to be in `/data` folder.

+**MSS**

+1. User specifies which filename of the file they want to batch-add from.
+2. Coydir finds the file and shows the updated list with all the new employees added.

+Use case ends.

+**Extensions**

+- 2a.
+No file found.

+  - 2a1.
+Coydir shows an error message stating that no file is found.

+    Use case ends.

+- 2b.
+File found but not CSV format.

+  - 2b1.
+Coydir shows an error message.

+      Use case ends.

+- 2c.
+Compulsory fields (Name, Department, Position) in the `.csv` are missing.

+  - 2c1.
+Coydir shows an error message.

+    Use case ends.

+- 2d.
+Fields in the `.csv` are not in the correct format.

+    - 2d1.
+Coydir shows an error message.

+      Use case ends.

+**Use case: UC06 - Allocate leave to employee**

+**MSS**
+1. User requests to list persons.
+2. Coydir shows a list of persons.
+3. User requests to add leave to specified employee and includes duration.
+4. User requests to view specified employee (UC04).
+5. Coydir shows the updated details of the employee.

+**Extensions**
+- 2a.
+The list is empty.

+    - 2a1.
+Coydir shows an error message.

+      Use case ends.

+- 3a.
+The given ID of employee is invalid.

+    - 3a1.
+Coydir shows an error message.

+      Use case resumes at step 2.

+- 3b.
+Date provided by user is invalid.

+    - 3b1.
+Coydir shows an error message.

+      Use case resumes at step 2.

+- 3c.
+Date provided by user is overlaps with leave that the employee already has.

+    - 3c1.
+Coydir shows an error message.

+      Use case resumes at step 2.

+- 3d.
+Start Date provided by user after End Date provided by user.

+    - 3d1.
+Coydir shows an error message.

+      Use case resumes at step 2.

+- 3e.
+Date provided by user in the wrong format

+    - 3e1.
+Coydir shows an error message.

+      Use case resumes at step 2.

+**Use case: UC07 - Delete leave from employee**

+**MSS**
+1. User requests to list persons.
+2. Coydir shows a list of persons.
+3. User requests to view details of specified employee (UC04).
+4. Coydir shows details of specified employee.
+5. User requests to delete leave from employee indicating index of leave to delete.
+6. Coydir shows updated leave of employee.

+**Extensions**
+- 2a.
+The list is empty.

+    - 2a1.
+Coydir shows an error message.

+      Use case ends.

+- 4a.
+Index to view employee is invalid.

+  - 4a1.
+Coydir shows an error message.

+    Use case ends.

+- 6a.
+Index to delete leave is invalid.

+  - 6a1.
+Coydir shows an error message.

+    Use case ends.

+**Use case: UC08 - Add/Delete leave amount to employee**

+**MSS**
+1. User requests to list employees.
+2. Coydir shows a list of employees.
+3. User requests to edit details of specified employee to the updated leave (UC02).
+4. User requests to view specified employee (UC04).
+5. Coydir shows updated leave amount of employee

+**Extensions**
+- 2a.
+The list is empty.

+    - 2a1.
+Coydir shows an error message.

+      Use case ends.

+- 3a.
+The given index to edit employee is invalid.

+  - 3a1.
+Coydir shows an error message.

+    Use case resumes at step 2.

+- 3b.
+Leave inputted by User is in the wrong format.

+    - 3b1.
+Coydir shows an error message.

+      Use case resumes at step 2.

+**Use case: UC09 - View details of department**

+**MSS**
+1. User requests to view details of department.
+2. Coydir shows details of requested department.

+**Extensions**
+- 2a.
+Department does not exist.
+  - 2a1.
+Coydir shows an error message.

+  Use case ends.

 ### Non-Functional Requirements